Tall Timbers Prescribed Burn Planner a one-stop shop

 “I haven’t seen anything where everything is in one place like this,” Nowell said.
 “So, it’s great for private landowners.”

-The Burn Planner also allows landowners to save data on completed burns to use during post-fire assessments, which can help determine whether objectives were met and how techniques or conditions could be changed for better results.
+The Burn Planner also allows landowners to save data on completed burns to use during post-fire assessments, which can help determine whether objectives were met and how techniques or conditions could be changed for better future results.

 Karen Cummins, Tall Timbers Geospatial Program director, said that tool is a key to adaptive management.

-“It’s a nice for private landowners to capture what they actually did and be able to go back, see the weather from that day and tweak what they did,” she said.
+“It’s a nice tool for private landowners to capture what they actually did and be able to go back, see the weather from that day and tweak what they did,” she said.

 The relaunched Prescribed Burn Planner integrated with the National Association of State Foresters (NASF) National Fuels Treatment Tracking (NFT) databases and incorporated input from users about desired functionality.
 User-based changes will continue, Cummins said.